 Could you tell us about Erb’s Palsy?

 My son has quite a severe Brachial Plexus Injury.
 He has a rupture of C 5, 6 and 7.
 He was born through quite a difficult delivery.
 It was a shoulder dystocia delivery where his shoulders were stuck for quite a prolonged length of time.
-He was obviously born by them trying to do lots of manoeuvres for the shorter distortion protocol and eventually he was freed with some excess force, which obviously caused the injury.
-He had stressed operation at 11 weeks old and had a nerve graft where they took nerve grafts out of both of his legs and out of the affected arm, and grafted them in to try and established some movement in the arm.
-He had to have his collar bone broken and to retrieve the scar tissue, and he had a half a larger cut than normal on his neck due to the severity of the injury.
+He was born by them trying to do lots of manoeuvres for the shorter distortion protocol and eventually he was freed with some excess force, which caused the injury.
+He had a stressed operation at 11 weeks old and had a nerve graft where they took nerve grafts out of both of his legs and out of the affected arm, and grafted them in to try and establish some movement in the arm.
+He had to have his collar bone broken to retrieve the scar tissue, and he had a half a larger cut than normal on his neck due to the severity of the injury.
 At the age of three he had a gracilis muscle transfer which they did try and create a working bicep, that was partially successful.
 He does have some elbow bend now, but not quite enough to reach his mouth.
 Without both of these operations and he would have a fully paralysed arm.
-He now has quite good shoulder movements, partial elbow movement, but his hand is still very poor.
+He now has quite good shoulder movements and partial elbow movement, but his hand is still very poor.
 He cannot flex his fingers, and his hand is permanently in a fist.
 There's not much they can do for that, being such a severe injury, so that'll always be a very poor aspect of his arm.

 Could you tell us how it has impacted your life?

 It affected me quite a lot, especially through the first year.
 I was diagnosed with PTSD and anxiety.
 I was also injured physically so I struggled to care for him during the first few months of his life.
 It was very, very difficult to manage my health along with the numerous appointments that he had.
 Physio, orthopaedics and the nerves specialists in Leeds.
-As a baby, my son couldn't play with toys like other small children can.
+As a baby, my son couldn't play with toys like other small children could.
 He did hit all his milestones despite these difficulties, although he did actually break his elbow trying to crawl.
 We've had numerous hospital visits to A&E because he has a lot of difficulties with balance due to his arm and he can’t save himself when he falls over.
 So we’ve had we had a broken collar bone, we've had head glued, amongst other things.
 He's had numerous splints as his wrist is in the wrong position and that causes him quite a lot of pain.
 He has specialist equipment in school and at home which had been put in place by occupational therapists to make things easier for him.
 Despite all this, my son does amazingly well.
-He can climb one handed like a little monkey, he can dress independently and do all the things at school that I was worried about like carry his dinner tray.
+He can climb one handed like a little monkey, he can dress independently and do all the things at school that I was worried about, like carrying his dinner tray.

 What do you wish the public knew about Erb’s Palsy and those affected by it?